olets/zsh-abbr/README.md

 abbr [(--add | -a)] ABBREVIATION EXPANSION
 ```

 Add a new abbreviation.
 To add a global abbreviation, use **--global**.
-Othewise, or if the **--universal** scope is used, the new abbreviation will be universal.
+Otherwise, or if the **--universal** scope is used, the new abbreviation will be universal.

 ```shell
 % abbr --add gcm git checkout master